rejeep/f.el/README.md

 ### f-uniquify `(paths)`

-Return unique suffixes of PATHS.
+Return unique suffixes of FILES.

 This function expects no duplicate paths.